solidusio/solidus/guides/source/users/products/product-properties.html.md

 attributes only apply to one specific product.
 Typically, product properties would be used for technical specifications or additional production information.

-For example, you can list of product properties for a limited edition t-shirt as a table on its product page:
+For example, you can see a list of product properties for a limited edition t-shirt as a table on its product page:

 | Property name | Property value   |
 |---------------|------------------|